 Since each patient has a unique anatomic, social, and psychological situation, such guidelines are naturally subject to modification and interpretation.
 Treatment or management of Gender Dysphoria generally falls into 3 phases, or categories: psychological or psychiatric counseling, medical treatment with hormone therapy and/or sexual reassignment surgery, and social adjustment–a period of social interaction to test the altered physical identity.
 Not all individuals diagnosed with Gender Dysphoria require or desire all 3 phases.
 Only some individuals diagnosed with Gender Dysphoria seek a surgical transformation of their bodies.

 A patient seeking chest reconstruction or breast augmentation surgery has special needs and expectations that require not only specialized skills and experience on the part of the surgeon but an understanding of the patient’s emotional motivation and goals.
 Transgender patients often require a broad range of social support and a coordinated effort that may include a surgeon, a primary care physician, a psychologist and a social worker or support group, as well as the usual network of family and friends.
 The decision to undergo a FTM or MTF top surgery may be the first or the only step in medical transition to support a change in gender identification.

-Whatever their reasons for seeking plastic surgery, patients will find an understanding, compassionate and non-judgmental physician in Dr. Mosser who, together with his welcoming staff of professionals, will work together to achieve their personal goals and explore gender confirmation surgery options at his San Francisco practice.
+Whatever their reasons for seeking plastic surgery, patients will find an understanding, compassionate and non-judgmental physician in Dr. Mosser.
+Together with his welcoming staff of professionals, the Gender Confirmation Center team will work to achieve all of our patients’ personal goals and explore gender confirmation surgery options at his San Francisco practice.
 Patient communication, comfort, and confidentiality are hallmarks of Dr. Mosser’s plastic surgery practice.